 Due diligence has always been one pathway to identify and address issues, but the expectations have intensified along the way.
 Due diligence not only covers risk but looks for impact creation.
 It does not stop at a company’s own operations but goes into the supply chain, well beyond the first tier.
 Stakeholder and rightsholder engagement are now considered a crucial part of the process, where the effectiveness of responsible purchasing practices and remedy are monitored, measured and assessed.

 Companies need to start yesterday.
-Start by mapping existing and emerging mandatory due diligence legislations which may apply to you and your operations.
+Start by mapping existing and emerging mandatory due diligence legislations that may apply to you and your operations, such as the EU's Corporate Sustainability Due Diligence Directive (CSDDD).
 Map your stakeholders.
 Work with you stakeholders to create and integrate a due diligence program.
 Understand that responsible business conduct is a license to operate.

 Want to know how to get prepared?
 Read QIMA’s whitepaper Mandatory Human Rights & Environmental Due Diligence: How to Get Prepared